IRL2/nanover-docs/source/concepts/recording.rst

 * a timestamp encoded as a little endian 16 bytes unsigned integer that indicates the time, in microseconds, since the beginning of the recording.
-  This timestamp indicates the timing of the records and allows synchronisation of a trajectory and a state recording.
+  This timestamp indicates the timing of the records and allows synchronisation of a NanoVer trajectory and a state recording.
 * the size, in bytes, of the record; encoded as an 8 bytes little endian unsigned integer.
 * the record itself as a protobuf message.

-In the case of a trajectory recording, each record contains a ``GetFrameResponse`` message.
+In the case of a NanoVer trajectory recording, each record contains a ``GetFrameResponse`` message.
 This message contains two fields: the frame index and the frame itself.
 The frame index is generally an integer that gets incremented each time the server register a frame to broadcast.
 However, its value is only significant when it is 0 as it means the frame needs to be reset;
 for instance because the server loaded a new simulation.
 The frame itself is an instance of the :ref:`FrameData <traj-and-frames>` class.

-In the case of a shared state recording, each record contains a :ref:`StateUpdate <state-updates>` message.
+In the case of a NanoVer shared state recording, each record contains a :ref:`StateUpdate <state-updates>` message.

 Recording with Python